freakboy3742/pyxero/README.md

 If using a Private application, you will need to install `PyCrypto`_, a pure Python cryptographic module.
 You'll also need to generate an signed RSA certificate, and submit that certificate as part of registering your application with Xero.
-See the `Xero Developer documentation`_ for more details.
+See the [Xero Developer documentation](http://developer.xero.com/api-overview/) for more details.

-When you `register your private application with Xero`_, you'll be given a **Consumer Key**.
+When you [register your private application with Xero](http://developer.xero.com/api-overview/private-applications/), you'll be given a
+**Consumer Key**.
 You'll also be given a **Consumer secret** - this can be ignored.